NeverRanked · Measurement methodology

 Beyond the per-customer measurement, every engagement's raw data feeds a cross-category aggregate.
 The aggregate answers questions no single engagement can answer alone:

 The fourth question is what we call the cross-geo discipline.
 The Austin TX CPA measurement (our first non-Hawaii category) tested whether the Hawaii CPA training-data engine findings generalize.
 The result split the original pattern: one training-data engine’s collapse generalized cross-geo, the other did not.
 A vendor measuring one geography per category would have published the Hawaii result and called it the category-level pattern.
 The cross-geo measurement was the only way to discover that the framing needed to be more precise.
-See the cross-category teardown and pattern 01 in the patterns library for the full detail.
+See the cross-category teardown for the full detail.

 Privacy and handling stance for the aggregate: aggregate-level patterns observed across the dataset stay with us, never tied to a named customer, never reverse-engineerable to a specific engagement.
 The aggregator (dryrun/forensic/aggregate.mjs) has a host-surfacing gate set to min-runs >= 2: a host appears in aggregate output only when it appears in two or more distinct runs.
 Privacy is enforced in the code, not in the policy.